 Seizures: There are three major causes of seizures in dogs.
 Firstly, they could be caused by a problem such as low blood sugar, or a lack of calcium.
 The canine neurologist would take blood tests to identify this.
 Secondly, the seizures could be caused by tumors or infections in the brain.
 A third cause could be epilepsy.
 As with humans, it is possible to control the symptoms of epilepsy through the use of medication.

-Vestibular Disease: If your dog is having problems balancing or coordinating their movements, then this may be symptomatic of a problem with their vestibular system.
+Vestibular Disease: If your dog is having problems balancing or coordinating its movements, then this may be symptomatic of a problem with its vestibular system.
 This can either be caused by problems with the peripheral system (their inner ear) or the central system (the brainstem).
 Often, the dog will be treated with anti-nausea drugs to keep them comfortable.

 Wobbler Syndrome: A condition that is more commonly found in bigger breeds of dogs, this is brought about by problems in the vertebrae.
 Your dog may have a gait that is slowly getting worse.
 Treatment may require steroids or surgery.

 Intervertebral Disc Disease: Leading to back pain and a lack of coordination in dogs, this is caused by a hardening of the material between the discs in a dog’s spine.

 Getting Your Dog Diagnosed With A Neurological Condition